jamesjrg/JimAndCats/README.md

 ####Jim.QueryHandler: Just Identity Management Query Handler

-* Verifies auth tokens for other microservice (though this is only half-way implemented at the moment)
+* Verifies auth tokens for other services (though this is only half-way implemented at the moment)

 * Also allows admins to query user details (currently all users are admins...).